mill3na/Individual-Challenge/README.md

 # Individual-Challenge
 The Apple Developer Academy Individual Challenge.
 BTW, what do you wanna eat?

+🏗🧱 App under construction

 This app was made for you to find a recipe on a easy way.
-You can make a search by ingredients, diets or using natural language and the API will return a recipe for you.
+At the search bar, you can make a search by ingredients, diets or using natural language and the API will return a list of recipes for you.

 ## How to use